secure-systems-lab/secure-systems-lab.github.io/_posts/2017-04-10-netcheck-blog-post.md

 Following its introduction, a few practitioners tried out the tool in a number of different contexts.
 One major financial company employed NetCheck to debug issues in their setup, but released little information publicly about their experiences.
-However, the [Seattle](https://https://seattle.poly.edu/html/)project, used NetCheck to help to diagnose network issues in its own deployment.
+However, the [Seattle](https://https://seattle.poly.edu/html/) project, used NetCheck to help to diagnose network issues in its own deployment.
 Through this experience, some of NetCheck’s limitations and unstated assumptions became apparent.
 Cappos recently elaborated on these limitations, and explains why the biggest